FarisKarim/NewsHeadlinesScraper/README.md

 ## Description

-Headline Scraper is a tool designed to fetch and compare headlines from leading news sources like BBC, CNN, FOX, and NYT.
+A tool designed to fetch and compare headlines from leading news sources like BBC, CNN, FOX, and NYT.

 ## Features